mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   that range in size from 1 to 4 bytes.
   Literal values of this type are surrounded by single quotes.
 - `string`\
-  This is a sequence of 8-bit bytes, not unicode characters.
+  This is a sequence of 8-bit bytes, not Unicode characters.
-  Literal values are surrounded by double quotes or backticks.
-  Double quoted strings cannot contain newlines and can contain escape sequences like `\n`.
-  Backtick strings can contain newline characters.
-  Both are indexed from zero.
-  For example, to get the 3rd character use `str[2]`.
+  This type is described in detail in the
+  "Go Syntax" article earlier in the series.

 Non-basic types include aggregate, reference, and interface types.
 Aggregate types include arrays and structs.